 Year 11-13 Competition

 This competition is designed to encourage recreational to competing players to play competitive tennis and provide the team with an opportunity to compete in Regional Finals.
-The entry period runs from June to September with local league matches being played from October to December.
+Entries open early September with local league matches being played from November to January.
 Winners of the local leagues progress through to the knockout rounds from January, with the Regional Finals taking place in March.
 Here's a bit more information on the Year 11-13 competition:

 AoC Sport Competitions